 Be sure to discuss these risks with your doctor before the biopsy.

 You will receive a local anesthetic to numb your skin.
 You may also receive a light sedative.

 or x-ray.
 Then, long needles will be inserted to collect tissue samples.
 A special instrument may be used to insert the needles.
 During the collection, you may be asked to hold your breath.
-Once the samples are collected, a bandage will be placed on your skin.
+After the samples are collected, a bandage will be placed on your skin.

 About an hour

 The local anesthetic will block the pain during the biopsy.
 Afterwards, you may feel sore where the biopsy was taken.
 Ask your doctor which pain reliever is right for you.